How to place Variables in String in Python?

 f'hello world'

 Now, we can reference variables inside this string.
 All we need to do is enclose the variables with curly braces {variable} and place this variable inside the string value, wherever required.
-An example is given below.
+A quick example is given below.

 Python Program